aerospike-community/aerospike-play-plugins/session-store/README.md

 	a checkAndSetOperation fails.

 ### Operations:
-Using any operation will mark the current session is in use and reset its expiration value to the given maximum session age.
+Using any operation will mark the current session is in use and advances the session expiration by sessionMaxAge.

 * void create():
 	Create a session if it does not exists.